Coffee's Short and Long Term Cognitive Benefits

 Mood Enhancement

-Coffee consumption increases dopamine signaling and has been linked to improved mood, with 2-3 cups daily associated with the lowest risk of depression.
+Coffee consumption increases dopamine signaling and has been linked, in observational studies, to improved mood and a modestly lower risk of depression.

 Cognitive Performance Timeline After Coffee Consumption